andrejlukic/dicegame-solver/Readme.md

 ## Introduction

-The goal of this work is to write an agent that is able to play the dice game as described by the following rules:
+The goal of this work is to write an agent that is able to play a game of dice and score as many points as possible.
+The rules of the game are as follows:

-* Player starts with 0 points
-* Player rolls three fair six-sided dice
+* Player starts with 0 points and rolls three fair six-sided dice.
+This can also be extended to any number of modified dice, e.g. three three-sided dice
-* After ever roll the player chooses one of the following:
+* After each roll the player can decide to either stick or reroll:
-    * Stick, accept the values shown.
+    * If she sticks the values shown are accepted.
 If two or more dice show the same values, then all of them are flipped upside down: 1 becomes 6, 2 becomes 5, 3 becomes 4, and vice versa.
-The total is then added to your points and this is your final score.
+The total is then added to player's points and this is the final score.
-    * OR reroll the dice.
-The player may choose to hold any combination of the dice on the current value shown.
-Rerolling costs 1 point – so during the game and perhaps even at the end your score may be negative.
-You then make this same choice again.
+    * If she rerolls the dice she may choose to hold any combination of the dice on the current value shown.
+Rerolling costs 1 point so the score may end up being negative.
-* The best possible score for this game is 18 and is achieved by rolling three 1s on the first roll.

 ![Dice](images/dice_pic.png "Average game score of 1000 games for different theta")
 Image:  Diacritica [2] (Source: Wikipedia [1])

 ## Method

-Several iterations of the algorithm were implemented and the final approach is a value iteration approach that calculates an optimal policy for the agent.
-It works for normal, fair dice as well as modified ones with an arbitrary number of sides.
+Several iterations of the algorithm were implemented and the approach that proved to be the fastest and at the same time most successful is a value iteration approach that calculates an optimal policy for the agent using the Bellman optimality equation ([3]).
+It works for normal fair dice as well as modified ones with arbitrary number of sides.

 In the basic example three fair dice are used (each with six sides).
 Each roll ends in one of the 56 possible game states.
 Since the dice is unbiased all states are equally probable.
-For clarity all 56 of them are listed here (D1, D2 and D3 are the three dices being rolled):
+All 56 of them are listed here (D1, D2 and D3 are the three dices being rolled):

 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 | D1 | D2 | D3 |
 |----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|----|